Custom Rules

 };

-For groups of rules that share a common documentation URL, a RuleCreator
+For groups of rules that share a common documentation URL, a RuleCreator function is exported.

 It takes in a function that transforms a rule name into its documentation URL, then returns a function that takes in a rule module object.

-The returned function is able to infer message IDs from meta.messages
+The returned function is able to infer message IDs from meta.messages.

 import { ESLintUtils } from '@typescript-eslint/experimental-utils';